Divine1/apachetika/README.md

 i referred [this article](https://www.tutorialspoint.com/tika/index.htm) to build this project.

 Apache Tika has a GUI version of jar in which we can drag and drop the files and view the extracted content.
-It's useful for basic understanding how Apache Tika works.
+It's useful for our basic understanding on how Apache Tika works.
 The GUI version can be downloaded from the [offical website](https://tika.apache.org/download.html)